Integrations > Authentication and SSO

 - Set up alerts for unusual access patterns

-- Regular access reviews and permission audits
+- Schedule regular access reviews and permission audits

 Minimize authentication friction: